Primechain/Primechain-Documentation/README.md

 listen [::]:443 ssl default_server;
 ```

-Replace the following to the location part of the server block
+Replace the following to the location part of the server block.

 Add www.yourdomain.com only if you have made suitable A record entry in DNS
 ```
     server_name example.com.com www.example.com;